hackmajoris/java-dto-mapping/README.md

 # Description

 Sometime you may need to user DTO(Data Transfer Objects) in your application in order to hide some entity data(usually).
-For instante: You have an User entity which has some field: username, email, password, ID.
+For instance: You have a User entity which has some field: username, email, password, ID.
-You have an API which perform some CRUD operations on this entity and you want to hide user password at the moment when GET(only) operation is performed.
+You have an API which performs some CRUD operations on this entity and you want to hide user password at the moment when GET(only) operation is performed.
 For such a feature you need to have a DTO Entity where you exclude the password field from the base Entity.
-You need somehow to map all the attributes from base entity to DTO entity end vise versa and it be nice if you'll do this automatically without mapping the attributes manually.
+You need somehow to map all the attributes from base entity to DTO entity end vice-versa and it is nice if you'll do this automatically without mapping the attributes manually.

-Here is how we can achieve this using ModelMapping..
+Here is how we can achieve this using ModelMapping...

 ## Project structure.